amaliartnaa/amaliartnaa/README.md

 ###

-<p align="left">✨ I'm currently working as a frontend developer and looking for experiences on related field<br>📚 I'm currently learning web development, programming, cloud computing<br>🎯 Goals: Be a software engineer in future<br>🎲 I love game and read books</p>
+<p align="left">✨ I'm currently working as a frontend developer and looking for experiences on related fields<br>📚 I'm currently learning web development, programming, and related fields<br>🎯 Goals: Be a software engineer in future<br>🎲 I love game and read books<br>🚀 Look my website at <a href="https://www.youtube.com/@amppinstitutteknologisepul5302" target="_blank">
+            here
+          </a></p>

 ###